TikTok or Instagram? Depends on who you’re trying to reach!

-But … TikTok arrived with very competitive engagement rates.
-In micro influence, the rate is 8.9% engagement.
-And despite not having specific data in SocialPubli of what we call nano influencers, it can be concluded that the percentage will be higher in these profiles as well.In addition, it should be noted that those profiles with more followers, mega Influencers and top Influencers; whose engagement ratio is usually much lower, have an engagement rate of approximately 3.80%, a very high figure and more when compared to the figures we handle on Instagram and Twitter.
+But TikTok arrived with very competitive engagement rates.
+For micro-influencers, the engagement rate is 8.9%.
+And despite not yet having specific data at SocialPubli for what we call nano-influencers, it can be concluded that the percentage will be higher for these profiles.
+Also, it should be noted that profiles with more followers, such as mega-influencers and top influencers, whose engagement rate is usually much lower, have an engagement rate of approximately 3.80%, which is very high compared to figures we’ve gathered from Instagram and Twitter.

 Have you thought about including TikTok in your marketing strategy?
 Our longtime experience in influencer marketing makes SocialPubli one of the Best TikTok influencers agencies.
 Take a look at how we work and count on us to boost your influencer marketing strategy.